Deborah Bird Rose: Early years

-Born in 1946, Deborah Bird Rose was the eldest of four siblings (Betsy, Mary, Martha, and Will) growing up in Seattle, Washington, Rock Springs, Wyoming, Salem, Oregon, Salem, Massachusetts, and Le Chambon-sur-Lignon, France.
-By the early 1970s Rose was living in Delaware, attending the University of Delaware, where she worked as a research assistant and helped teach within the university's Department of Anthropology, in 1973 completing a Bachelor of Arts in Anthropology, with honors and distinction.
+Born in 1946, Deborah Bird Rose was the eldest of four siblings (Betsy, Mary, Martha, and Will) growing up in Seattle, Washington; Rock Springs, Wyoming; Salem, Oregon; Salem, Massachusetts' and Le Chambon-sur-Lignon, France.
+By the early 1970s Rose was attending the University of Delaware, where she worked as a research assistant and helped teach within the university's Department of Anthropology, in 1973 completing a Bachelor of Arts in anthropology.

-From 1973 to 1974, Rose was a coordinator of a Women's Education Collective, teaching at a Women's Resource Centre in Newark, Delaware, following which, by 1977, she was in Bryn Mawr, Pennsylvania completing a Master of Arts in anthropology at Bryn Mawr, a private women's liberal arts College., and for a brief period in 1979 lecturing in Anthropology on cultural and social change at Trenton State College, New Jersey.
+From 1973 to 1974, Rose was a coordinator of and teacher at the Women's Education Collective of the Women's Resource Centre in Newark, Delaware.
+In 1977, she completed a Master of Arts in anthropology at Bryn Mawr, and for a brief period in 1979 lectured on cultural and social change at Trenton State College, New Jersey.

-By 1980 Rose had enrolled in a Doctor of Philosophy at Bryn Mawr College and obtained a National Science Foundation grant to undertake research in Aboriginal Australia, taking her to Australia and to the Aboriginal Australian community of Yarralin, Northern Territory for which Rose also obtained an Australian Institute of Aboriginal Studies grant to study and research the 'cultural identity' of Aboriginal peoples at Yarralin.
+By 1980 Rose had enrolled in a PhD program at Bryn Mawr College and obtained a National Science Foundation grant to undertake research on the Aboriginal Australian community of Yarralin, Northern Territory.
+Rose also obtained an Australian Institute of Aboriginal Studies grant to study and research the cultural identity of Aboriginal peoples at Yarralin.